lbonfiglio/FlexibleSUSY/README.md

 source code files) can be generated with Doxygen in HTML or man format.
 To generate the HTML documentation please run:

-   $ make doc-html
+    make doc-html

 The generated HTML index file can then be found in doc/html/index.html and can be viewed with any HTML browser, e.g.

-   $ firefox doc/html/index.html
+    firefox doc/html/index.html

 To generate the man documentation please run:

-   $ make doc-man
+    make doc-man

 The generated man pages can then be found in doc/man/man3/ and can be viewed as

-   $ man doc/man/man3/model_file_options.3
+    man doc/man/man3/model_file_options.3

 Creating only the source code files (no compilation)
 ====================================================

-If you want to only create the C++ source files for your model, but do not want to compile the code, you can use the --disable-compile configure option:
+If you want to only create the C++ source files for your model, but do not want to compile the code, you can use the `--disable-compile` configure option:

-   $ ./configure --with-models=MSSM --disable-compile
+    ./configure --with-models=MSSM --disable-compile
-   $ make
+    make

 Here, configure will not check for installed compilers or libraries.
 It will only search for Mathematica and SARAH.
-The execution of `make' will stop as soon as all C++ source code files are generated.
+The execution of `make` will stop as soon as all C++ source code files are generated.
 See below for how to export the generated source code.